-Creating a character in The Imperial Systems is a mix of both setting stats for the game later, and storytelling for the purposes of getting to know the person you're going to inhabit.
-It requires partly the players have thought about what they wish their character to be like before coming to the table, but also allows the world and the luck of a dice to play a role too.
-After all, you don't get to choose how you are in real life, just what do you with how you to become who you wish to be.
+Creating a character in Triumvene is a mix of both setting stats for the game later, and storytelling for the purposes of getting to know the person you're going to inhabit.
+It requires the player to think about what they want their character to be like, but also allows the world and the luck of a dice to play a role too.

 A Treasured Item

-The fourth part is to do with Items.
-Each player tells the group about something they're carrying with them, and why it's important to them.
-That might be something weighty and deep-seated, like that the weapon they travel with is their father's sword, gifted with his dying breath along with a list of names to be avenged, or it could be something light and cheery, like a locket they bought at a stall, which reminds them of their days at university and their oldest friends.
+The next element to creating a character is to give them something to carry, which means something to them.
+It might be something weighty and deep-seated, like that the weapon they travel with is their mother's sword, gifted with her dying breath along with a list of names to be avenged, or it could be something light and cheery, like a locket they bought at a stall, which reminds them of their days at university and their oldest friends.

 A Secret Held

 The third and final narrative part of creating your character is deciding on something they don't want revealed.
 Every character has things they'd rather other people in the world didn't know.
 Knowing what your character's secrets are gives them motivation beyond just why they want to achieve their goals.